ASMR: An Introduction & How It Aids Our Mental Well-being

 We know that ASMR gives us a pleasurable tingling sensation that can help us feel less anxious, more relaxed, and happier, but have you ever wondered why that is?
 Well, it turns out that ASMR activates parts of the brain associated with reward, social bonding, and emotional excitement.
 All things that make us feel warm, safe, and happy!

-However, there are also many people who experience ASMR in response to stimuli that seem completely unappealing to others.
-Have you ever come across videos of someone eating food, slurping and chewing, and think to yourself, “Who on earth would want to watch this?”
+However, many people experience ASMR in response to stimuli that seem completely unappealing to others.
+Have you ever come across videos of someone eating food, slurping and chewing, and thought to yourself, “Who on earth would want to watch this?”
 Well, it turns out that many people enjoy watching other people eat and that’s because it can trigger ASMR for certain people.

-Other stimuli which can seem unpleasant, such as nail tapping, a sharp pencil scratching paper, or bubbles popping, also have the ability to trigger ASMR in some people.
+Other stimuli that can seem unpleasant, such as nail tapping, a sharp pencil scratching paper, or bubbles popping, also can trigger ASMR in some people.
 So how can the same stimuli drive some people crazy, while creating a satisfying calmness in others?

 Sadly, we have no clear answer, however, brain wiring and personality traits could play a role.